itsbrunodev/party-game-sentences/README.md

 ## party-game-sentences

-Generate random party game sentences like "would you rather, "never have I ever", "truth or dare", and "trivia".
+Generate random party game sentences like "trivia", "would you rather, "never have I ever" and "truth or dare".

 ### Installation